Moryee/wpf-cSharp-app/README.md

 # wpf-cSharp-app
-Program about storage for coursework/n
+Program about storage for coursework<br />
 Main code with windows in folder CourseWork2.
-Folder TestTemp created just for testing something.
+Folder TestTemp created just for testing something.<br />
-Language is Ukrainian, but i think there is nothing to do in this app, so i won't translate it)
+Language is Ukrainian, but i think there is nothing to do in this app, so i won't translate it)<br />
+Some comments also in Ukrainian<br />